 If you are lucky to live long enough, and many of us are, you may eventually lose some mobility, requiring the utilization of a wheelchair for not only access to the home but also the mobility to utilize and comfortably enjoy that home.

 Today’s manufactured homes are quality built with amenities, health, and safety features equal or superior to comparable site-built homes, with prices up to 50% less per square foot of living space.

 Manufactured home and modular home builders may offer floor plans and customization options that will address the particular requirements and desires of those with handicaps or who may have mobility handicaps in the future.

-To ensure that the quality of lifestyle and independence envisioned by the purchaser is maintained, you will want to select from an expansive choice of floor plan designs to determine what adjustments are available for addressing your existing or potential future handicap needs.
+To ensure the quality of lifestyle and independence envisioned by the purchaser is maintained, you will want to select from an expansive choice of floor plan designs to determine what adjustments are available for addressing your existing or potential future handicap needs.

 The following are suggestions and possibilities regarding interior mobility, followed by exterior accessibility.

 - An “open concept” floor plan layout with wheelchair access to every area of the home.
 Bedrooms should be separated and not confined to one area of the home, thus eliminating or minimizing hallways.